-The property consists of 56 claims.
+The property consists of 56 claims (approximately 599 hectares).
 Pursuant to an option agreement with Nevada Zinc, Nevada Zinc has the right to acquire a 50% interest in the property by incurring US\$150,000 in exploration expenditures over a period of three years.